 On other days we may cover a little more ground in search of a suitable campsite with enough feed for the camels.
 Water is available for drinking only but will not be strictly rationed - common sense will prevail.
 Travel will be cross-country, away from tracks and roads and the itinerary of each survey is flexible allowing the leader to adjust the pace of the survey to the aims of the ecology program, and to the wishes and capabilities of the group.

-A good level of fitness is required and you must be prepared to rough it & actively participate in the day-to-day running of your survey expedition.
+A good level of fitness is definitely required and you must be prepared to rough it & actively participate in the day-to-day running of your survey expedition.
 Our walking pace is approximately 3 to 5 kilometres per hour, depending on the terrain being covered and the average distance travelled per day is usually between 10 to 15 kilometres with distances up to 25 kilometres sometimes covered depending upon the wishes & capabilities of the expedition party.
 Trekking may involve some spells of continuous, although moderate, dune climbing on firm sand.
-Occasionally, you will make camp at lunchtime, allowing the afternoon 'free' to explore or (if available) to relax by a waterhole.
+Occasionally, you will make camp at lunchtime, allowing the afternoon 'free' to explore.
 On other days you may cover a little more ground in search of a suitable campsite with enough feed for the camels.
 Water is available for drinking only and WILL BE RATIONED - common sense will prevail.
-It is essential that you are prepared, both mentally & physically, to fully participate as an expedition member and mentally ready to go bush for up to 21 days.
+It is essential that you are prepared, both mentally & physically, to fully participate as an expedition member and mentally ready to go bush for up to 25 days.
+Only The Simpson Desert Expedition is rated Demanding in 2021.

 Please note that the grading system is not a straightforward measure of how far you are walking.
 Rather it is an overall indication of how tough it will be and it takes into account the number of hours trekking, terrain, the average temperatures and weather conditions.
 So even though a survey is graded MODERATE it does not mean you will never feel tired!
 Similarly, inexperienced desert trekkers need not necessarily avoid survey expeditions graded as DEMANDING, as long as they are experienced fit bushwalkers.